 Number of Colorado families who do not know where their next meal is coming from

-Percent of Hispanic/Latino Colorado children who were uninsured in 2019 compared to 4.6% of Not Hispanic/Not Latino children
+Percent of Hispanic/Latinx Colorado children who were uninsured in 2019 compared to 2.7% of non-Hispanic/Latinx white children

 Factors influencing child health

 Medical care in a clinical setting accounts for only 20% of what influences kids’ overall health and health outcomes.
 The majority of children’s health is impacted by social determinants of health: